 A student that receives any final individual course grade of D will be allowed to remediate the course in which the D grade was received.
 Remediation is a self-study process in which the student is given the opportunity to improve their grade typically by taking a comprehensive remediation examination at a later time (Remediation).
 During Remediation, students may seek faculty assistance, or utilize other resources listed in the Promediation section to help prepare them for the remediation exam.
-Satisfactory completion of remediation exam, the highest grade of 70% or better on the remediation exam.
-Regardless of their score on the remediation exam, the highest grade for students successfully remediation).
+Satisfactory completion of remediation is determined by a grade of 70% or better on the remediation exam.
+Regardless of their score on the remediation exam, the highest grade for students successfully remediating a course is a grade of "C" and the student will be assigned a grade of RC on their transcript (Successful Remediation).
 Students who earn 3 "D" grades cumulatively at any time in the program, irrespective of whether those D grades have been successfully remediated, will be referred to the APSC for review and may not be allowed to remediate any future courses.

-If remediation is unsuccessful or the student chooses not to remediate the course, the student is required to retake the course the next time it is offered the following year.
-Unsuccessful remediation will result in a grade of RF (Unsuccessful Remediation) being reported to the Registrar.
+If remediation is unsuccessful or the student chooses not to remediate the course, the student is required to re- take the course the next time it is offered the following year.
+Unsuccessful remediation will result in a grade of RF (Unsuccessful Remediation) being reported to the

+Registrar.
 The RF grade is the equivalent to the original D grade in terms of computing GPA.
 An unsuccessful remediation will cause the student to have to retake the course the next time it is offered in the following year.
 This will impact normal progression through the program and may affect financial aid eligibility as well as may change the student's total cost of attendance in the program.
 These cases require the student to meet with the Financial Aid Office so that a determination of their federal financial aid eligibility can be made.